Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

-The Commissioner may disclose confidential supervisory information only under
+The Secretary may disclose confidential supervisory information only under

-supervisory information to the appropriate law enforcement authorities when the Commissioner reasonably believes a savings bank, which the Commissioner has caused to be examined, has been a victim of a crime.
+supervisory information to the appropriate law enforcement authorities when the Secretary reasonably believes a savings bank, which the Secretary has caused to be examined, has been a victim of a crime.

-supervisory information related to a savings bank, which the Commissioner has caused to be examined, to the administrator of the Uniform Disposition of Unclaimed Property Act.
+supervisory information related to a savings bank, which the Secretary has caused to be examined, to the administrator of the Revised Uniform Unclaimed Property Act.

-supervisory information relating to a savings bank, which the Commissioner has caused to be examined, under the federal Currency and Foreign Transactions Reporting Act, 31 United States Code, Section 1051 et seq.
+supervisory information relating to a savings bank, which the Secretary has caused to be examined, under the federal Currency and Foreign Transactions Reporting Act, 31 United States Code, Section 1051 et seq.

-supervisory information to any other agency or entity that the Commissioner determines to have a legitimate regulatory interest.
+supervisory information to any other agency or entity that the Secretary determines to have a legitimate regulatory interest.

 supervisory information as otherwise permitted or required by this Act and may furnish confidential supervisory information under any other statute that by its terms or by regulations promulgated thereunder requires the disclosure of financial records other than by subpoena, summons, warrant, or court order.